h-nart/reviews-dashboard/README.md

 #### Infrastructure
 - **Vercel** - Serverless deployment platform
 - **Monorepo structure** - Although, `client` and `server` are in a single repository, each directory acts as its own project.
-Monorepo structure was preferred for the scope of this project.
+Monorepo structure was preferred for the scope of this project only.

 ### Key Design and Logic Decisions